UtkuBilenDemir/.dotdot/README.md

 * Neovim lua config is heavily copypasted from [ChristianChiarulli's repo](https://github.com/LunarVim/Neovim-from-scratch).

-* Treesitter messes up the intendation.
+* Treesitter messes up the indentation.
 I've already disabled some of the filetypes in `./nvim/lua/ubd/treesitter.lua` but it might be better to disable it completely.
-Calling `set indentexpr` in neovim shows where the intendation comes from.
+Calling `set indentexpr` in neovim shows where the indentation comes from.

 * tmux messes up the color spectrum of alacritty which hits neovim pretty hard.